Last updated on February 11th, 2022

 Here’s a map covering all accommodations mentioned in this guide.
 Simply click on the image to open in Google Maps.

-The Pearl Beach Resort, a fantastic option for luxury seekers without completely breaking your savings account.
+The Pearl Beach Resort is a fantastic option for luxury seekers without completely breaking your savings account.
 The four-star resort is located on prime real estate on a dreamy motu not too far from the airport and has a perfect view of Bora Bora’s classic peak.
 The resort offers free shuttles to the main island where you can be picked up by various tour operators and restaurants.

 I stayed in the Garden Villas, units beautifully decorated with Polynesian motifs and equipped with a personal plunge pool.
 The villa is spacious and the bed offered a calming sleep night after night.